The Top Reasons Why People Bully

 You Can Overcome the Effects of Bullying

 Bullying is life-changing for those who are targeted.
 When you're bullied, it affects your self-esteem, and it causes social problems as well.
-Depression and teen suicide are higher among those who suffer from bullying.
-Finding the right counselor/therapist is the best way to learn how to deal with a bully and the problems they cause.
+Depression and teen suicide are higher among those who experience bullying.
+Finding the right counselor or therapist is the best way to learn how to deal with someone who bullies and the problems they cause.

 But those who bully need therapy as much as those who have been bullied.
-A good therapist can address the reasons behind this behavior, helping a bully to change his or her destructive habits.
+A good therapist can address the reasons behind this behavior, helping them to change their destructive habits.
 There are many reasons for bullying, and all of them are troubling from a mental health point of view.
-Early intervention and therapy makes a big difference in a bully's behavior and, along the way, they can learn to better relate socially to others.
+Early intervention and therapy make a big difference in their behavior.
+Along the way, they can learn to better relate socially to others.

 Reasons People Bully